 - One in which the sender of the data gets confirmation that the data was received by the recipient as intended.

-Actions taken by a system must be recorded in order to provide evidence to stakeholders:
+Actions taken by a system are recorded in order to provide evidence to stakeholders:

 - that this system works as intended (successful actions are tracked).